wuik1112/CAT201-G06-Assignment2/README.md

 ## Features
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Interactive User Interface**: Smooth navigation and engaging content layout.
-- **Dynamic Content**: Displays menus, special offers, and information about the cafe.
+- **Dynamic Content**: Displays menus, cats available, and information about the cafe.

 ---